plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 way back to the Clovis people who's distant ancestors originally came from Africa. [^c1] [^c2]

+So the final thing to say about land acknowledgments really is just this.
 Are we going to give the land back?

 No.